 As usage became widespread, it became apparent that opioids were addictive.
 In 1914, the Harrison Narcotics Act was initiated, and a tax was imposed on anyone making, selling or importing any type of opium.
 In 1924, heroin became illegal.4

 In the 1980s, published articles attested to the safety of long-term heroin usage.
 An escalation of usage began, resulting in a significant impact on the country.

-As a Practitioner, Are You Opioid Aware?
+Are You Opioid Aware?